-Okay, so this isn't the most poetic of quotes… but you get the point!
+Okay, so this isn't the most poetic of win or lose football quotes… but you get the point!

 I wanted to include this one because it relates to something very important about a gambler's mentality.
 Football's unpredictability – which Drogba is referencing here – is one of the reasons why it's so popular.
 For bettors, though, it's just about the most frustrating thing in the entire world.

 You can do all the analysis and preparation you like, reach a smart, logical conclusion… and still lose your bet in one freakish moment.